 Parmesan Cheese: Can It Go Bad?
 How to Tell?

-Last Updated on January 15, 2023 by Aaron
+Last Updated on March 22, 2024 by Aaron

 Parmesan cheese is a type of hard Italian cheese that is made from cow’s milk.
 It has a nutty, salty flavor and is often used in pasta dishes, salads, and soups.

-Stay safe and enjoy your next bowl of spaghetti with extra parmesan!
+Stay safe and enjoy your next bowl of spaghetti with extra Parmesan!

 Can Parmesan Cheese Go Bad?